Nuclear reactions

 Nuclear reaction

-This simulation is intended to show the principle of a nuclear fusion reaction.
+This simulation is intended to show the principle of a nuclear fission reaction.
 See what happens when bombarding uranium atoms, depending on the concentration.
 When considering this simulation, note that the proportions of the model presented may not match reality, that the nucleus has been exaggerated and drawn large, and that the electrons around the nucleus are not shown.

 Click here to start the simulation

-You may also be interested in
+You may also be interested